roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

   We had an important (Q2) item to discuss.<br>
   Our retirement fund had seen significant dips, and we wanted to know what the issues were and what one could do about it.<br>
   Little did we know that this was caused by the US, the so called housing bubble.<br>
-  As It was year end, the union would provide some refreshments and meat for the barque, which was scheduled for after the official union meeting.<br>
+  As It was year end, the union would provide some refreshments and meat for the barbecue, which was scheduled for after the official union meeting.<br>
   My colleague and I sat down, there was a buz in the air.<br>
   As it was financial year end, management gave  an extra hour for this meeting.<br>
   Eventually everyone settled down and the meeting started.<br>